Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Experimental Details and Further Experiments

-\textbf{Architecture} The flow map is a EDM2 model \cite{karrasetal2023} with configuration from \cref{tab:experimental_setup} that has time parameters $t, t'$ and input $x_t$.
-The Diamond Map is a similar EDM2 model with 2 additional time parameters $s, r$ and input $\bar{x}_s$ and conditioning variable $x_t$.
+\textbf{Architecture} There are 2 relevant networks for CIFAR10 and CelebA-64, both unconditional and based on the EDM2 architecture \cite{karrasetal2023}: a teacher network and the Posterior Diamond Map.
+The teacher network is a flow map using the EDM2 architecture with configuration from \cref{tab:experimental_setup} that has time parameters $t, t'$ and input $x_t$.
+The Posterior Diamond Map is a similar EDM2 architecture but with time parameters $t, t', s, s'$, input $\bar{x}_s$, and conditioning variable $x_t$.

 \textbf{Experimental Setup} We fix $t' = 1$ for easier training but can still sample arbitrary $t'$ using Diamond DDPM Early stop sampling.
-Because of singularities for calculating the time reparameterization $r^*$, we limit $t$ to $[0.01, 1.0]$ during training and sampling as well.
-We sample $t$ uniformly $t \sim U([0.01, 1.0])$ and $s, r$ uniformly from the upper triangle of $[0.01, 0.99]^2$.
-We embed $t, t' - t$ and $s, r - s$ based on empirical benefits seen in \cite{boffi2025buildconsistencymodellearning}.
-We also simiarly employ loss reweighting but calculate weights with all 4 diamond time steps instead of just 2 for a flow map.
+Because of singularities for calculating the time reparameterization \cref{eq:time_reparameterization} and the GLASS velocity field \cref{eq:glass_posterior_flow}, we limit $t$ to $[0.01, 0.99]$ during training and sampling.
+We sample $t$ uniformly from $U([0.01, 0.99])$ and $s, s'$ uniformly from the upper triangle of $[0.01, 0.99]^2$.
+We embed $t, t' - t$ and $s, s' - s$ based on empirical benefits seen in \cite{boffi2025buildconsistencymodellearning}.
+We also similarly employ loss reweighting but calculate weights with all 4 diamond time steps instead of just 2 for a flow map.
 We use linear outer time schedulers $\alpha_t = t, \sigma_t = 1 - t$ and the corresponding inner time schedulers $\bar{\alpha}_s, \bar{\sigma}_s$ from \cite{holderrieth2025glass}.
 We compute FID for 4 different NFEs: $1,2,4,8$ (\cref{tab:benchmark_results}).
 The flow method uses the flow map but gets the velocity by purely using the diagonal $t = t'$.
 The flow map method uses the vanilla flow map sampling with $t \rightarrow t'$ where $t < t'$.
 GLASS follows the same sampling procedure as \cite{holderrieth2025glass} and uses the same velocity as the flow.
-Lastly, we sample from the $p^{\text{DDPM}}_{1|0}(x_1|x_0)$ transition kernel with inner steps equal to NFE for the Diamond Map.
+Lastly, we sample from the $p^{\text{DDPM}}_{1|0}(x_1|x_0)$ transition kernel with inner steps equal to NFE for the Posterior Diamond Map.

+For the posterior samples, we compare the unconditional EDM2 Posterior Diamond Map to the unconditional EDM2 flow map.